A Dark Place: Cast

+Production

+Mostly filmed in Griffin, Georgia and Pittsburgh, PA.

 Reception

 The film has 62% rating on Rotten Tomatoes.

 Odie Henderson of RogerEbert.com awarded the film two and a half stars.
 Ben Travis of Empire awarded the film three stars out of five.
 Stephen Carty of Radio Times also awarded the film three stars out of five.

 Dennis Harvey of Variety gave the film a positive review and wrote, "The result is diverting enough, yet ends up more a mildly offbeat time-filler than something memorable."
 Frank Scheck of The Hollywood Reporter also gave the film a positive review and wrote, "Scott's strong, startling performance is the most effective element of Simon Fellows' offbeat crime thriller."